For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 While at King’s I had developed, partly out of discussions with my friend Roger Jeffs, the idea that it should be perfectly possible to produce music with all the best aspects of jazz, rock, ‘classical’ and/or any other combination of genres (‘Third Stream’, anyone?).
 I even went so far as to write a possibly rather pompous manifesto on the subject (now lost, mercifully).

-My first real venture in this direction was to form the band Perfect Stranger which got as far as a very rough recording of Formative Years, the first movement of Life & Times, a planned four-movement piece for the band.
+My first real venture in this direction was to form the band Perfect Stranger which got as far as a very rough recording of Formative Years, the first movement of Life and Times, a planned four-movement piece for the band.
 Is it a coincidence that the drummer Billy Cobham would use the title Life & Times for an album?
 Or that one of the musicians I admire most of all, Frank Zappa, should later use the title The Perfect Stranger for the piece commissioned from him by Pierre Boulez for Ensemble Intercontemporain?

 Although that band ultimately came to nothing, it led to one of my most ambitious projects, Music for an Imaginary Ballet — a strange story.